ActiveEngagement/thegru/README.md

 ## Synced Collections Usage

+When syncing with synced collections, we'll look at the array of card rules in the [`cards`](#cards-synced) input.
+All the cards matched by the rules will be rewritten as necessary, compiled (along with referenced attachments) into a .zip collection, and uploaded to Guru.

 Synced collections are ideal when
   - you have many cards to sync or want to use a glob,